Chut (Belarusian mythology)

 Chut, or Khut, (Хут) is one of the household spirits in Belarusian mythology.
-He brings money, grain and success to the hosts of the house, but, not being fed, Chut could perform a cruel revenge to them.
+He brings money, grain and success to the hosts of the house, but, not being fed, Chut could perform a cruel revenge on them.

 Description

 In Belarusian language Chut has masculine grammatical gender – that's why in most cases Chut is described as a male.
+Chut is a polymorphous spirit: he could look like a little boy or dwarf.

+The Chut, like the fiery flying serpent (летучий змей), is born from an egg laid by a black rooster, aged either three or seven years, but the egg must be carried by the human in the bosom for one to three years for it to hatch.

-Chut is the polymorphous spirit: he could look like little boy or dwarf; he is also able to take the form of inanimate objects — gnarled piece of wood, old wheel, dry stump and so on.
-Chut appears in the houses, where perverted daughter of host killed her illegitimate child or tried to raise him or she without baptism.
-Belarusians believe, that the soul of this child transforms into Chut.
+It is also able to take the form of both animate and inanimate objects — a gnarled piece of wood, old wheel, dry stump and so on.
+Chut appears in the houses, where the daughter either killed her illegitimate child, or tried to raise it without baptizing.
+Belarusians believe that the soul of this child transforms into Chut.
 Chut saves the childish features of character forever: he is foolish, playful, joking and emotionally labile.
 This spirit likes to make fun of the guests: to hide somebody's hat, to spill the beans and peas (and then gather them again at night).